How to Survive Component Shortages in an Evolving Market

 Managing 700,000+ parts across more than 27,000 suppliers at any given time provides us with unique insight into key commodity trends, strategies and component and parts shortages.
-Therefore, as you might imagine, it's been an interesting few years for global procurement.
+Therefore, as you might imagine, the past few years in global procurement have been unlike any others.

-Since late 2017, companies managing electronic components have been facing challenging times with successive waves of part shortages, price hikes and lengthening lead times.
-A major surge in demand on one side and a critical materials and parts shortage on the other strained capabilities to meet demand, especially for more standard passive components, such as multilayer ceramic capacitors (MLCC), resistors, transistors, diodes and even memory.
-Suppliers were quoting lead times averaging 20-30 weeks—and this is all before the pandemic.
+Before the pandemic, companies managing electronic components already struggled with successive waves of part shortages, price hikes and lengthening lead times.
+A major surge in demand on one side and a critical materials and parts shortage on the other strained capabilities to meet demand, especially for more standard passive components, such as memory, multilayer ceramic capacitors (MLCC), transistors, diodes and even resistors.

 However, original equipment manufacturers (OEMs) began executing new multi-source strategies in order to reduce component supply risk and relieve these shortages.
 By the beginning of 2020, the passive components market was relatively balanced.